AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ListAttribute/IsListAttribute.md

 ListAttribute.IsListAttribute Method
 ====================================
-AutomationML 2.1 APIDetermines whether the specified attribute is a list attribute.
+Determines whether the specified attribute is a list attribute.
 This can be ordered or unordered.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)